 Call for Book Chapters: Thinking Critically about Laudable Research Relations

 Research is often funded by interested parties.
-Perhaps it is easiest to think of those 'interested parties' being inclined towards deflation of problems associated with licit drugs, such as tobacco and alcohol.
+Perhaps it is easiest to think of those ‘interested parties’ being inclined towards deflation of problems associated with licit drugs, such as tobacco and alcohol.
 But interested parties might also be those we regard as being laudably inclined; the Cancer Council and the Foundation of Alcohol Research and Education that deal with smoking cessation and alcohol regulation respectively, routinely fund research.
 Such associations are regarded in quite different terms than, say, a research relationship forged with the tobacco, alcohol or fast food industries.
 Agreeing to work with the latter group would indubitably raise the liveliest of suspicions among fellow researchers.
-In this edited volume, we are interested in examining the grounds upon which we might work with industry and interested parties.
+In this volume edited by Simone Dennis and Andrew Dawson, we are interested in examining the grounds upon which we might work with industry and interested parties.
 We do not think that we ought instantly and without due consideration take up ostensibly laudable research, such as that carried out by good citizens trying to address significant problems, just as much as we think it intellectually unsophisticated to automatically reject research alignments with industry players with financial or other peculiar interest in the field of enquiry.
 We invite papers that consider the bases upon which we should and should not make research associations.
 So doing raises serious questions about the critical edges of disciplinary enquiry, and the need to keep them open and sharp.

 Papers may focus on (but are not by any means limited to):